By: Team SE-EDU Since: Jun 2016 Licence: MIT

 |

-clear_bookmark
+clear_bookmark command

-methods in ModelManager
+methods in ModelManager.

 3.2.1.
 Design Considerations

-Aspect: Implementation of bookmark
+Aspect: Implementation of bookmark / clear_bookmark

-Alternative 1 (current choice) Tag
+Alternative 1 (current choice) Tag manipulation through methods in ModelManager

-Pros: Easy to implement over existing Tag
+Pros: Easy to implement over existing Tag class.

 Cons: Tags are randomly ordered, bookmark tag position is not consistent in the place list.